 All members of Mines' community must report observed, suspected, or apparent research misconduct to their Department Head, Dean, RIO, VPRTT or Provost.
-If reports of suspected research misconduct are made to the Deans or Department Heads, the Deans and Department Heads must communicate such reports to the RIO, VPRTT or Provost.
-If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the RIO to discuss the suspected research misconduct informally.
+If any individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the RIO to discuss the suspected research misconduct informally and confidentially.
 If the circumstances described by the individual do not meet the definition of research misconduct, the RIO may refer the individual or allegation to other offices or officials with responsibility for resolving the problem, as necessary and appropriate.
-Mines will protect those individuals who provide information in good faith about questionable conduct against
+Mines will protect those individuals who provide information in good faith about questionable conduct against reprisals and retaliation.